 Description: Updates the number of UEs registered with a network slice (e.g. increase or decrease) when the UE registration status for a network slice subject to NSAC has changed.
 Also, if the number of the UEs registered with the network slice is to be increased and the Early Availability Check (EAC) mode in the NSACF is activated for that network slice (see Nnsacf_NumberOfUEsPerSliceEACNotify service operation), the NSACF first checks whether the number of UEs registered with the network slice has reached the maximum number of UEs per network slice threshold.
 If the maximum number of UEs registered with the network slice has already been reached, the UE registration for that network slice is rejected.
 If the EAC is not activated, the NSACF increases or decreases the number of UEs per network slice as per the input parameters below.

-Inputs, Required: S-NSSAI(s), UE ID (SUPI), access type, update flag.
+Inputs, Required: S-NSSAI(s), UE ID (SUPI), NF ID, access type, update flag.

 The S-NSSAI(s) parameter is a list of one or more network slices for which the number of UEs registered with a network slice is to be updated and checked if the maximum number of UEs per network slice threshold has already been reached.

 The UE ID is used by the NSACF to maintain a list of UE IDs registered with the network slice.
 The NSACF also takes access type into account for increasing and decreasing the number of UEs per network slice as described in clause 5.15.11.1 of TS 23.501 [2].

+The NF ID parameter is the identifier of the NF sending the request to the NSACF, e.g. AMF or SMF + PGW-C.

 The update flag input parameter indicates whether the number of UEs registered with a network slice is to be: